One of the most common techniques to timing the market (and timing the entry/exit in individual positions) is a moving average crossover system.

 NOTE: If you are unfamiliar with moving averages and crossover systems, see the Chart School at StockCharts.com.

-A default moving average periods for the Golden Cross are 50 day and 200 day simple moving averages (SMAs) of the daily close or 10 week and 40 week SMAs of the weekly close.
-You can use either since both daily and weekly historical data is available from Yahoo! historical quotes.
+The default moving average periods for the Golden Cross are 50 day and 200 day simple moving averages (SMAs) of the daily close or the 10 week and 40 week SMAs of the weekly close.
+Both daily and weekly historical data is available from Yahoo! historical quotes.

 It really depends where you look on the timeline.
 If you build out the system in a spreadsheet or TA tool like MetaStock or AmiBroker, you will be able to pick periods when timing the market outperforms and periods when buy-and-hold outperforms.
 Maximum drawdown is also a measure of system performance, not just equity growth.